nunocoracao/blowfish/README.md

 - Flexible with any content types, taxonomies and menus
 - Header and footer menus
 - Nested menus & sub-navigation menu
-- Multilingual content support inlcuding support for RTL languages
+- Multilingual content support including support for RTL languages
 - Ability to link to posts on third-party websites
 - Support for several shortcodes like Gallery, Timeline, GitHub cards, and Carousels
 - Buymeacoffee integration